dusk-network/transparent-token/README.md

 This repository proposes a standard for building transparent tokens on the Dusk chain, as well as a barebones implementation of said standard.

+> [!WARNING]
+> 🚧: The current README is outdated and under active development.
+Some information, especially about functions, may no longer be correct.

 ## Introduction

 Dusk's chain supports cheaply verifying zero-knowledge proofs passed to a contract.
 Tokens